elixirschool/elixirschool/en/lessons/specifics/debugging.md

 What this does is it runs `mix` inside the `iex` command so that it runs the application in a special mode, such that calls to `IEx.pry` stop the application execution.

 For example, `iex -S mix phx.server` to debug your Phoenix application.
-In our case, it's going to be `iex -S test.exs` to require the file:
+In our case, it's going to be `iex -r test.exs` to require the file:

 ```
 $ iex -r test.exs